A Piñata Named Desire: Plot

 On Opening Night, Roger injures the leading lady and her understudy so he can claim the role as an actress named Cleshawn Montague and show up Stan.
-The performance devolves into the pair desperately trying to outdo one another, including damaging the set and turning a scene into an impromptu battle rap.
+The performance devolves into the pair desperately trying to outdo one another, damaging the set and turning a scene into an impromptu battle rap.
 When they come to the love scene, Roger is confident that Stan won't be able to kiss him, but Stan gets over his disgust and does so; this leads to another battle of one-upmanship as they perform increasingly raunchy sexual acts until finally they're both arrested for public indecency for simulating sexual intercourse on stage.
 In the police car, Stan and Roger have become friends again, complimenting each other's acting talent, much to the confusion of Francine and with Hayley reaffirming what she said at the start of the episode.

 Meanwhile, Steve and his friends plan to have a slumber party together.
-Vince Chung and the rest of the school students overhear and make fun of them, and Steve's friends think that they are too old to have a slumber party.
-Steve later suggests that this be the last sleepover that he and his friends will ever have.
+Vince Chung and the rest of the school students overhear and make fun of them, and Steve's friends think they are too old to have a slumber party.
+Steve later suggests this be the last sleepover he and his friends will ever have.
 At a local pizzeria, Steve and his friends get into an argument over details, including a moment where Toshi tells Snot to "eat his bowls" after he screams at him to learn English.
-In the end, they hold a sleepover at Steve's treehouse, being reunited with the alleged fifth member of the group who had moved away years ago.
+Ultimately, they hold a sleepover at Steve's treehouse, reuniting with the alleged 5th group member who moved away years ago.
 Steve suspects he is a stranger who overheard them in the pizzeria, but they let him participate anyway.